 Will fall classes be held in-person or via remote instruction?

-Vermont Tech is planning a hybrid delivery model in the fall at all of our campuses and sites, which includes both in-person labs and clinical experiences and remote lectures.
+Vermont Tech is using a hybrid delivery model in the fall at all of our campuses and sites, which includes both in-person labs and clinical experiences and remote lectures.
 This model is a refinement of our June 12, 2020 announcement to resume in-person instruction for the fall by offering only lab and clinical practice in the in-person format.

 We continue to monitor the recommendations of the Governor and state and local health officials to adapt our plans as needed.